AmodD/bdd-cucumber/README.md

 ```
 mvn test
 ```

-#gecko driver for firefox
+## geckodriver for firefox

-Download the gecko driver using below link https://github.com/mozilla/geckodriver/releases
+download gecko driver from below link https://github.com/mozilla/geckodriver/releases

-and extract save it in chp-dbservice
+extract and save it in bdd-cucumber folder